-Dynamic information flow control (DIFC, also known as tainting) is used used to detect intrusions and to identify vulnerabilities.
+Dynamic information flow control (DIFC, also known as tainting) is used to detect intrusions and to identify vulnerabilities.
 It consists in attaching metadata (called taints or labels) to information containers, and to propagate the taints when particular operations are applied to the containers: reads, writes, etc. The goal is then to guarantee that confidential information is never used to generate data sent to an untrusted container; conversely, data produced by untrusted entities cannot be used to update sensitive data.

-The containers can be of various granularities: fine-grain approaches can deal with single variables, coarser-grain approaches consider a file as a whole.
+The containers can be of various granularities: fine-grain approaches can deal with single variables, coarsergrain approaches consider a file as a whole.
 The CIDRE project-team has developed several DIFC monitors. kBlare is coarse-grain monitor in the Linux kernel.
 JBlare is a fine-grain monitor for Java applications.
-Fine-grain monitors provide a better precision at the cost of a significant overhead in execution time.
+Finegrain monitors provide a better precision at the cost of a significant overhead in execution time.

-We propose to combine the expertise of CIDRE in DIFC with our expertise in JIT compilation to design hybrid approaches.
+Combining the expertise of CIDRE in DIFC with our expertise in JIT compilation will help design hybrid approaches.
 An initial static analysis of the program prior to installation or execution will feed information to a dynamic analyzer that propagates taints during just-in-time compilation.